anoochit/medusa-docker/README.md

 The backend API is running at http://localhost:9000 and the admin dashboard running at port http://localhost:7001

-## Add new admin account

-Attach to medusa-server container
+Add new admin account, attach to medusa-server container

 `docker exec -it medusa-server bash`